awsame303/awsame303/README.md

 - 👋 Hi, I’m @awsame303
-- 👀 I’m interested in programming
+- 👀 I’m interested in programming, soccer, and a bunch of other stuff
-- 🌱 I’m currently learning Python, JavaScript, Java
+- 🌱 I'm currently learning React and Node
-- 📫 No ways to reach me ;D
+Primarily a Java developer
 - I don't really know many programming languages, and I am really new.
 I might need help in the future!!!

 <!---